wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 ### Prioritize

 Choosing how we handle defects in-house is bound to business needs.
-Priorities can alter, but here's a suggestion to start -
+Priorities can alter, but here's a few suggestion to start:

 1. Issues picked up by crawlers and found using automated tools are often easy to handle and fix to protect the organization from lawsuits and improve sites' ranking.
-2. Legal implications pages (e.g., privacy policy, nutritional information, GDRP pages)
+2. Legal implications pages (e.g., privacy policy, nutritional information, GDRP pages).
-3. High traffic pages (e.g., homepage, landing/login/campaign pages)
+3. High traffic pages (e.g., homepage, landing/login/campaign pages).

 As for a gradual increase, WCAG defines three levels of conformance (A, AA, AAA) an organization may adopt.
 Most countries' laws require UX to comply with at least the first level (A).
 Nonetheless, we can cherry-pick on specific features, go the extra mile, and opt-in to higher levels.